amonks/menu/readme.md

 main.js is for electron-specific native stuff (like quitting the app)

+this is totally explained [in the electron quickstart docs](http://electron.atom.io/docs/v0.29.0/tutorial/quick-start/#differences-between-main-process-and-renderer-process) but I didn't get it until I tried in practice.

 ### gotta delete the built app before recompiling

 npm gives me an error when I try `npm run build` without deleting the old Example.app